diogoff/qstvec/README.md

 # state vector for a 2-qubit system, initialized in |00>
 sv = Statevector(n_qubits=2)

-# unitary Pauli-X (quantum NOT) gate on a single qubit
+# unitary for Pauli-X (quantum NOT) gate on single qubit
 U = [[0, 1], [1, 0]]

 # apply the unitary to the least-significant qubit